neha-kay/Kiko-plus/_posts/2017-07-14-what-part-of-aging-do-you-wish-someone-had-warned-you-about.md

 ---
 layout: post
-title: "What Part of Aging Do You Wish Someone Had Warned You About?"
+title: "Parts of Aging You Wish You'd Been Warned About"
-description: "Reddit users weigh in on the advice they wish their younger selves had known."
+description: Reddit users weigh in on the advice they wish their younger selves had known.
 date: 2017-07-14
 tags: [life perspective]
 comments: true
 share: true
 published: true
+f-image: /images/posts/aging.jpg
 category: life
 ---

-# Being Humbled

 A friend forwarded [this Reddit page](https://www.reddit.com/r/AskReddit/comments/6n2g3j/what_part_of_aging_do_you_wish_someone_had_warned/){:target="_blank"} which highlights what people wish they had known about aging.